emilydolson/phylotrackpy/joss/paper.md

 # Acknowledgements

 This research was supported in part by Michigan State University through the computational resources provided by the Institute for Cyber-Enabled Research.
+This research is based upon work supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program.

 # References